kaazing/gateway/README.md

 You can also download and run this project from [kaazing.org/download](http://kaazing.org/download/)

+# Learning How to Use the Gateway

+To learn how about administering the Gateway, its configuration files, and security, visit [kaazing.org](http://developer.kaazing.com/documentation/5.0/index.html).
+To contribute to the documentation source, see the [doc directory](/doc).

 # Learning How to Develop Client Applications

-To learn how to develop client applications using the distribution, see the documentation on [kaazing.org](http://kaazing.org).
+To learn how to develop client applications using the Gateway, see the documentation on [kaazing.org](http://kaazing.org).

 # View a Running Demo

-Live demos are hosted at [kaazing.org/demos](http://kaazing.org/demos/)
+To view demo client applications running against the Gateway, visit [kaazing.org/demos](http://kaazing.org/demos/).

 # Contact

-The [Gateway gitter room](https://gitter.im/kaazing/gateway) is the easiest way to contact the developers who maintain the project
+The [Gateway gitter room](https://gitter.im/kaazing/gateway) is the easiest way to contact the developers who maintain the project.